Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/download/terra-station-desktop.md

    :class: sd-p-3
    ```

-Congratulations, you've just delegated Luna!
+Congratulations, you've just delegated Odis!

 ## Withdraw staking rewards

-Rewards start accruing the moment you stake Luna.
+Rewards start accruing the moment you stake Odis.
 Monitor your rewards in the staking section of Daodiseo Station.
 Once you have sufficient rewards, follow these steps to withdraw them:

 1. Open Daodiseo Station and click **Stake**.